jeffythedragonslayer/chazelle-triangulation/README.md

 # chazelle-triangulation
-Algorithm to Triangulate Polygon in Linear Time
+Implementation of Bernard Chazelle's algorithm to Triangulate Polygon in Linear Time

 Input polygon files are lists of ordered pairs, for example a square: